-No other significant changes in the financial affairs of the Branch's operations have occurred during the year.
+There was no significant change to the financial affairs of the Branch during the year.

 After Balance Date Events

 As detailed in Note 2, the members of both the National Union of Workers and United Voice voted to amalgamate and create the United Workers Union (expected to commence from November 2019).